The Sustainable Green Team, LT - GuruFocus.com

-Orlando, FL, May 23, 2023 (GLOBE NEWSWIRE) -- The Sustainable Green Team, LTD. (OTCQX: SGTM) (“SGTM” or the “Company”), a provider of environmentally conscious solutions in the arbor care, disposal, and recycling industries receives a $46,800,800 HumiSoil® Purchase Order (the “P.O.”) from VRM Biologik Middle East and Africa.
+Orlando, FL, May 24, 2023 (GLOBE NEWSWIRE) -- The Sustainable Green Team, LTD. (OTCQX: SGTM) (“SGTM” or the “Company”), a provider of environmentally conscious solutions in the arbor care, disposal, and recycling industries enters into a Purchase Agreement with New Earth Technologies PTE.
+LTD. (“New Earth”) to increase HumiSoil® production.

-The P.O. is for 1,350,040 cubic yards of SGTM’s new HumiSoil® product currently being manufactured in three strategic facilities located in Florida and Georgia.
-The P.O. is broken into five scheduled pickups from the date the order was placed through December 31, 2024.
+The Purchase Agreement allows SGTM to obtain additional catalyst ingredients to manufacture HumiSoil® and other related products, enough to produce an additional 4 million cubic yards of HumiSoil®.
+New Earth has agreed to deliver the ingredients to SGTM’s west coast facility located in Forks, Washington.
+This arrangement also gives SGTM access to international markets for VRM Biologik products which are used to support food and water security programs globally.

-HumiSoil® is a 100-percent organic soil amendment, converted from any vegetative green waste or compostable material, and stimulates natural reactions that manufactures and stores soil moisture.
-HumiSoil® reduces the need for fertilizers and chemicals, while increasing production of agricultural products, including livestock grazing on pastureland.
+HumiSoil® is a humus rich soil enhancer.
+HumiSoil® helps to stimulate natural biological reactions responsible for organic matter conversion and assists in the maintenance of healthy soil biology.
+Regular use of HumiSoil® incubates in place the natural biological activity responsible for water manfacture in soil.

 About The Sustainable Green Team, Ltd.

-The Company is a wholesale manufacturer and national supplier of wood-based mulch, soil, lumber products and soil amendment products: HumiSoil® and XLR8®.
+The Company is a wholesale manufacturer and national supplier of wood-based mulch, lumber products, and soil, including the soil amendment products: HumiSoil® and XLR8®.
 The Company sells directly to mass merchandisers, home centers, hardware stores, nurseries, garden centers, convenience stores, food stores, and wholesale distributors.
 The Company’s primary corporate objective is to provide a solution for the treatment and handling of tree debris that has been historically sent to local landfills and disposal sites, creating an environmental burden and pressure on disposal sites around the nation.

 To learn more, please visit: https://www.thesustainablegreenteam.com or visit SGTM’s YouTube Channel.